 Speakers or Panel Representatives.
 BAWAR staff offer valuable contributions to conference panels, speaking engagements, movie screenings and other public discussions of sexual violence.
 If your event highlights or hosts a conversation on sexual violence, BAWAR staff can contribute an advanced, educated, survivor-centered understanding to the discussion.

 Confidential Advocacy/crisis support at an event.
 If your event deals directly with sexual violence and there is concern that survivors in the audience might be triggered, you may request a BAWAR advocate be present for crisis support.
 Please note: This requires (1) promotion or public posting of our helpline number at your event and (2) a private space where an individual can receive support.
 If you aren’t sure whether your event might benefit from the presence of an advocate, please call 510-430-1298 to discuss with a staff member.
 BAWAR advocates cannot provide confidentiality on middle and high school campuses.

 Information table.
 If you would like to offer BAWAR as a resource at your event, you may request a BAWAR advocate to distribute information about our services and answer questions about our agency.
 If you would like informational literature only (and not a representative), please call 510-430-1298 to make your request.

 - $150 flat fee for speaker or training.

 - No charge for public middle or high schools.

 *We are committed to providing education wherever possible.
 If your organization does not have the funding for the rates specified above, please contact us anyway.
 We will get back to you to discuss options.

-To book a training, presentation or speaker contact Laura at the BAWAR office 510-430-1298 ext.
-312 or at firstname.lastname@example.org.
+To book a training, presentation or speaker contact Marianne at the BAWAR office 510-430-1298 ext.
+309 or at email@example.com.
 We look forward to working with you.